Anatoly Motsny: Life

 He particularly distinguished himself during the Vistula–Oder offensive.
-On 14 January 1945, the brigade crossed the Nida near the village of Motkowice and captured the town of Jędrzejów.
-Moving further, tankmen from the battalion of Hero of the Soviet Union Khokhryakov, which included Motsny's platoon, defeated an oncoming German convoy of equipment, a military airfield, и освободил город Nagłowice.
-On 16 January, tankers, crossing the Pilica, liberated the city of Koniecpol.
-On the way to the city of Częstochowa, the village of Mstów was fortified by the enemy.
+On 14 January 1945, the brigade crossed the Nida river near the village of Motkowice and captured the town of Jędrzejów.
+Moving further, tankers from the battalion of Hero of the Soviet Union Semyon Khokhryakov, which included Motsny's platoon, defeated an oncoming German convoy of equipment, a military airfield, and liberated the village of Nagłowice.
+On 16 January, the tankers, crossing the Pilica river, liberated the city of Koniecpol.
+On the way to the city of Częstochowa was the village of Mstów, which was fortified by the enemy.
 Motsny's platoon was among the first to break into the city's streets; in the battle for the city, they inflicted heavy losses on the enemy.
 In the street battle for Czestochowa, Motsny's tank was hit, but the crew continued to fight.
-Motsny, firing from a machine gun, was shell-shocked and seriously wounded in the shoulder, a fragment of armor knocked his eye out, but he did not leave the battlefield until the city was completely cleared.
+Motsny, firing from a machine gun, was shell-shocked and seriously wounded in the shoulder and a fragment of armor knocked his eye out, but he did not leave the battlefield until the city was completely cleared.
 In an unconscious state, he was taken to a first-aid post.
 All three tanks of Motsny's platoon were lost, and their commanders, Zolotov and Zaitsev, were killed.

 For the capture of Czestochowa, the 54th Guards Tank Brigade was awarded the Order of Lenin.
-The battalion commander, Khokhryakov, was presented with the second star of the Hero of the Soviet Union.
-Motsny and the driver-mechanic of his tank, Ivanov, were nominated for Hero of the Soviet Union.
+Khokhryakov was nominated for the second star of the Hero of the Soviet Union.
+Motsny and the driver-mechanic of his tank, Ivan Ivanov, were nominated for the title of Hero of the Soviet Union.
 On 10 April 1945, by the Decree of the Presidium of the Supreme Soviet of the Soviet Union, for "exemplary fulfillment of combat missions of the command on the front of the struggle against the Nazi invaders and the courage and heroism shown at the same time," Senior Lieutenant Motsny was awarded the high title of Hero of the Soviet Union with the award of the Order of Lenin and the Gold Star number 6541.

 Despite the severe injury he received and the loss of his left eye, Motsny returned to duty by the beginning of the Battle of Berlin, in which he participated.
 After the end of the war, for some time, he served as the commander of a support platoon in his battalion; however, due to the six wounds received during the war, he was declared unfit for combat service, and in September 1945, he was transferred to the reserve.

-He was also awarded the medals Order of Lenin (04/10/1945), the Red Banner (01/30/1944), and the Patriotic War I degree (08/08/1944).
+He was awarded the medals Order of the Red Banner on 30 January 1944, the Patriotic War 1st class on 8 August 1944 and the Order of Lenin on 10 April 1945.

-Forfeiture of the title of Hero and awards